 And where smart energy and water use in our homes was helping us cut greenhouse emissions, fight climate change and save water for our rivers.

 That’s our vision for Victoria.

-We've just released our Six Steps to Efficiency Leadership report which spells out how the Victorian government could deliver on its promise to lead on efficiency.
-And what's more, taking real action to upgrade the water and efficiency of our homes could stimulate $10 billion of investment and create up to 13,000 jobs.
+Read our Six Steps to Efficiency Leadership report which spells out how the Victorian government could deliver on its promise to lead on efficiency.
+And what’s more, taking real action to upgrade the water and efficiency of our homes could stimulate $10 billion of investment and create up to 13,000 jobs.